eiriksteen/ROS2SampleProject/README.md

 Excecute "Reload Window".
 You should now see a prompt in your bottom left that should say "Reopen in Containter".
 The same can be achieved by excecuting "Remote-Containers: Reopen in Container" in the VSCode command palette.
 Your window should now reload, and launch your ros-workspace in an isolated container.
 We can now begin programming with ROS2.
+> Note: While viewing `README.md` in VSCode, press Ctrl + Shift + V to view the file in beautiful markdown format :)